mohae/install-go/README.md

 ## Shell
 Shell scripts for installing and updating Go.
 These are consistent with the instructions on https://golang.org/doc/install

-These scripts should be run as the user for which you want Go.  __Do not run as `sudo`__.
+These scripts should be run as the user for which you want Go.  __Do not run as root or with `sudo`__.
 This breaks things.

 ### install_go
 Installs Go to `/usr/local/go`.
 By default, the `$GOPATH` is set to `~/go` and the directory is created.
 This can be overridden by using either the `-w` or `--workspace` flag. `$GOPATH`, `$GOPATH/bin`, and  `/usr/local/go/bin` are added to the `~/.bashrc` file.